It could save someone’s life if you knew all about the aversion to Alaskan king crab and crab recipes and how best to handle it.

 Another sign of a crab allergic reaction is experiencing trouble breathing.

-If this happens no time should be wasted in getting to a hospital or doctor.
+If this happens, after cooking crab meat, no time should be wasted in getting to a hospital or doctor.
 This is a very relentless indication of an allergy.
 If you are with someone who has developed shortness of breath after eating crab, then they need to be helped before their windpipe is blocked.

 One of the worst things that can happen after you have spent your time cooking crab for friends and family is to see someone experiencing anaphylaxis.
 This is where a person’s complete body acts in response to an allergic reaction.